Skip to main content

 If the rooming house operator did not tell you about their plans to sell the property before you signed your rooming house agreement, you can tell them that you want to move out.
 You can do this even if you have a fixed-term agreement.

-To do so, you need to give the rooming house operator a ‘notice of intention to vacate’ with at least 14 days written notice.
+To do so, you need to give the rooming house operator a notice of intention to vacate with at least 14 days written notice.
 You must pay the rent while you are in the property, up until the date listed on the notice, even if you move out before that date.

-Note: You cannot be asked to pay any costs (compensation to the rooming house operator) if you end your rooming house agreement this way.
+Note: You cannot be asked to pay any costs (compensation) to the rooming house operator if you end your rooming house agreement this way.

-For information on how to give a notice of intention to vacate see our page on ending or breaking your lease.
+For information on how to give a notice of intention to vacate, see our page on ending or breaking your lease.

-You will need to give at least 14 days notice of your intention to vacate, if you have a fixed-term rooming house agreement, and 2 days notice if you have a periodic (month-to-month) agreement.
+You will need to give at least 14 days notice of your intention to vacate if you have a fixed-term rooming house agreement, and 2 days notice if you have a periodic (month-to-month) agreement.

-Note: You will have to pay rent while you are still in the room, up until your move-out date.
+Note: You will have to pay rent while you are still in the room, up until your move-out date, even if you move out before that date.

 For information on giving a notice of intention to vacate, see our page on ending or breaking your lease.